GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 This is going to be an introduction to running apps on Cloud Run.
 We'll dive into various aspects of app development using cloud native tooling on GCP.

-1. Understand your GenAI app health in production
+- Understand your GenAI app health in production
-1. Troubleshoot different types of GenAI issues that might arise like model limitations, latency, hallucinations, …
+- Troubleshoot different types of GenAI issues that might arise like model limitations, latency, hallucinations, …
-1. Find and address issues associated with the quality of your generated content
+- Find and address issues associated with the quality of your generated content

 ## Challenges

 - Challenge 1: Set up your environment and interact with the app
 - Challenge 2: Exploring Monitoring dashboard
 - Challenge 3: Troubleshooting failures
-- Challenge 4: Optimizing latency
+- Challenge 4: Improving performance

 ## Contributors